lucasgdb/useful-dev-tools/README.md

 - [Gitignore.io](https://www.gitignore.io/): Web service designed to help you create .gitignore files for your Git repositories.
 - [JSONLint](https://jsonlint.com/): Validator and reformatter for JSON.
 - [Conventional Commits](https://www.conventionalcommits.org): A lightweight convention on top of commit messages.
+- [DB Fiddle](https://www.db-fiddle.com/): An online SQL database playground for testing, debugging and sharing SQL snippets.
+Supports MySQL, PostgreSQL and SQLite.
+- [Can I use](https://caniuse.com): "Can I use" provides an up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
+- [Carbon](https://carbon.now.sh/): Create and share beautiful images of your source code.

 ### Desktop Tools